 Yes, just as most peanut butter is gluten-free, peanuts are completely gluten-free.
 However, that doesn’t mean all peanut products are gluten-free.
 Always check the label to make sure the product doesn’t contain any gluten ingredients, such as wheat, barley, or rye.

-You might like this recipe for gluten-free peanut butter pie!
+You also might like this post on gluten-free Chick-fil-A!

 The majority of peanut butter sold at grocery stores in the U.S. is gluten-free, even though not all peanut butter products have a gluten-free label.
 Though rare, some peanut butters may contain gluten ingredients or be manufactured alongside gluten ingredients.
 If you want to play it safe, buy peanut butter with a gluten-free label.